 But in 2D we don’t need this.
 I’m sure you know how the stress distribution looks like in bending.
 If you ave several 2D elements along the height of this plate, you don’t need to carry the information about rotation to catch bending.
 All you need is the information about how high is the normal stress on the top, in the middle and at the bottom parts of your plate.
 This will nicely describe bending for you!

 The rotation in the nodes “in-plane” of the 2D elements is useful when you want to connect a beam to the plate and in similar cases.
-You can also cause shear stress in the element by applying rotation to 2D element nodes… but this is not too important here.
+Some FEA packages may use 2D elements that do not have “in-plane rotations” at nodes as well, but I think this is not a popular choice in 2D.

 Living in a box – a 3D space